Overview

 based on the liquidity of their portfolio and their ability to agree the investment within the deadlines.

-4. Where it is deemed that the investment to be appropriate for a particular Client, the assigned client
+4. Where it is deemed that the investment to be appropriate for a particular Client, Partners Capital

 access or capacity constraints.
 This evaluation will include an assessment of the minimum investment